 Located on the French Riviera, the city of Nice was founded by the Greeks and later a retreat for the European elite in the 19th century.
 Its beauty comes from the 19th century mansions and boulevards, Italianate old quarter, and the natural terrain which provides a number of great viewpoints.
 Not surprisingly, it has inspired many artists over the years, most famously the likes of Henri Matisse, Marc Chagall and Yves Klein, so has also become home to some excellent galleries and museums.
 But what are the best things to do in Nice?
-Read on to find out more.2019 October 07
+Read on to find out what to do in Nice.2019 October 07

 Its Eastern side is lined with regal 19th century palaces, while the promenade itself is not short of benches to rest, pergolas and palm trees to take some shade from the sunshine.

 If you’re considering what to do in Nice, the Vielle Ville is a must-see attraction to add to your itinerary.
 The Vieille Ville is the oldest part of the city, with a strong Italian feel to the architecture and setting.
 Its small streets and squares are filled with local shops and restaurants which are often lively until the early hours of the morning.

 Located just minutes from the centre of Nice, you can find a lush green park, offering astounding views of Nice.
 At the top of this steep hill on the east side of the city, you will find some of the best panoramas of the French Riviera.
 Look back over Nice and the Baie des Anges and spend some time enjoying the view and picking out the landmarks and attractions of Nice.
 If you’re looking for the best things to do in Nice for families, Parc de la Colline du Château is the perfect option, offering a playground as well as large lawns ideal for picnics.

 You can walk up to the park (if you’re feeling up to it!) or take the free elevator to the top.
 Colline du Château means ‘castle hill’ – and while the medieval castle no longer exists, the hill (and its amazing views) still stand!

 Explore some more from your base in Nice – there are lots of beautiful places that are easily accessible from Nice for a day trip, either by train from Gare de Ville Nice or by car.